syncfusion-content/angular-docs/angular-2/Spreadsheet/Editing.md

   constructor() {
     this.dataManager = ej.DataManager({
       url: "Home/Default", adaptor: "UrlAdaptor", batchUrl: "Home/BatchUpdate"
-       //  "Home/Default" and "Home/BatchUpdate" reffered from the service.
+       //  "Home/Default" and "Home/BatchUpdate" referred from the MVC controller.
     });
     this.spreadData = [{
       dataSource: this.dataManager,